mattseemon/todo.txt/README.md

  * [Foundation 18][foundation18] (Recommended.
 Supported by Ben Hughes)
  * [Save The Children][savethechildren]

+## Pending Work

+ - [x] Do Initial Upload to Github
+ - [ ] Improve Error Handling & Logging
+ - [ ] Use Squirrel for Application Setup, Deployment and Updates

 ## License
 This application is covered under the MIT License listed [here][license].